(Part of My Memoirs)

 I was not allowed to submit my final appraisal note.
 My queries had upset the mandarins of the Ministry.
 The Secretary of the Ministry, a renowned scientist on deportation from the Atomic Energy Commission, came to me twice to discuss and influence the techno-economic appraisal.
 Prime Minister Mrs Gandhi was very keen to sign the agreement for the import of the integrated plant during her visit to Denmark.
-The Secretary had courage to submit a negative report.
+The Secretary had no courage to submit a negative report prepared by me.
 When he found that it was not possible to get a favourable report which would please Mrs Gandhi, the proposal was withdrawn from me.
-I received a formal letter letter from the Ministry that there was no need to siubmit appraisal report.
+I received a formal letter from the Ministry that there was no need to submit appraisal report.

 The agreement was signed during Mrs Gandhi’s visit to Denmark.
 She and her Danish counterpart must have been mighty pleased that a ‘historic’ agreement had been signed.
 Mrs Gandhi won a friend and her Danish counterpart hoped to help her country’s business.
 A plant was set up in North Delhi.
 It was a total disaster and had to be closed after wasting Rs.
 30/- crore on its unsuccessful operation.
 A report to that effect appeared in one of the leading newspapers to Delhi.
 The report mentioned that nobody cared to consider the shortcomings pointed I had pointed out.